Anubi61/SDRUnoPlugin_ARAS/README.md

 In both cases, the dual band antenna is used for any frequency above 30 Mhz with the exclusion of the range 137-138Mhz

 If anyone interested feel free to clone this repository and do whatever you want.
+Pay attention I am unable to load the needed nana library, due to github limits.
-A mention to jcma68 for his plugin SDRUnoPlugin_SatTrack which was the base to understand how to code a plugin.
+But you can find it already compiled somewere else.
+The version used is nana_v142_Release_x86.lib A mention to jcma68 for his plugin SDRUnoPlugin_SatTrack which was the base to understand how to code a plugin.

 BR